 1. Go to Rank Tracker's Preferences > Rank Checking Mode.

 2. Make sure that the box Track organic results only is unchecked and Track multiple results for keyword is checked.

+The more pages rank in the top 10 to top 50, the better it is for your SEO.
+You can review your ranking pages in Search Console.
+Also, you can track your optimization efforts in the Keyword Map of Rank Tracker.
 Make sure that the right pages rank for your keywords and take measures when a wrong page shows up in search results instead of your intended landing page:

 1. Go to the Keyword Map module and right-click on a keyword (several keywords).